kadruko/public/mythings/privacy-policy.md

 </p>

 <p>
-This Privacy Policy explains the policies of Konrad Schewe on the collection and use of the personal information we collect when you access the Inventrack app.
+This Privacy Policy explains the policies of Konrad Schewe on the collection and use of the personal information we collect when you access the MyThings app.
 This Privacy Policy describes your privacy rights and how you are protected under privacy laws.
 <br/>
 By using our App, you are consenting to the collection and use of your information in accordance with this Privacy Policy.
 Please do not access or use our App if you do not consent to the collection and use of your information as outlined in this Privacy Policy.
 <br/>